How to Pay a Credit Card Bill

 Pros

-• If you choose an automatic payment option, it ensures your bill is paid on time as long as there's cash in the appropriate account.
+• Less likely to miss a payment: If you choose an automatic payment option, your bill will be paid on time as long as there's cash in the appropriate account.
+This is a crucial way to build and maintain a good credit, since payment history is the biggest single factor in your credit score.

 Cons